 The more you take into account these ever-changing, out-of-your-control factors in your lifecycle mix and incorporate them into your real-time marketing decision-making, the more capably you’ll connect with your customers with personalized and individualized conversion-oriented messaging.

-Integrating customer journey analytics into a unified system
+Integrating customer journey analytics into a unified, single source of truth

 The beauty of the customer data platform is you can connect any other martech — from legacy solutions to emerging software and everything in between — to the platform and leverage the data from those disparate systems to develop far more efficient and fruitful cross-channel marketing.